angular/angularfire/docs/messaging.md

         });
 	});
     }
-    this.message$ = new Observable((sub) => onMessage(this.msg, (token) =>
+    this.message$ = new Observable((sub) => onMessage(this.msg, (msg) =>
-      sub.next(token))).pipe(
+      sub.next(msg))).pipe(
-	    tap((token) => {
+	    tap((msg) => {
-	      console.log("My fcm token", token);
+	      console.log("My Firebase Cloud Message", msg);
 	    })
     );
     }
   deleteToken(){
-    // We can also delete fcm tokens, make sure to also update this on
-    // Your firestore db if you are storing them as well
+    // We can also delete fcm tokens, make sure to also update this on your firestore db if you are storing them as well await deleteToken(this.msg);

-	await deleteToken(this.msg);
   }
 ```

 # Testing and Sending Notifications

 Firebase will allow you to send a test notification under Engage > Messaging > New Campaign > Notifications.
-Here you can click send test message.
+Here you can click send a test message.
 Additionally, you can send them programmatically through Firebase cloud functions.

-Here is a barebones Node example
+Here is a barebones Node example:

 ```
 export const sendTestMessage = onRequest(async (_, res) => {